nonmodernist/nonmodernist.github.io/content/notes/folk-horror-sacred-sites.md

 ### Sacred Trees and Groves

-Trees and forests with religious significance:
+Trees and forests with religious or cultural significance:
 - *The Guardian* (1990, US)
+- *Clearcut* (1991, US)
 - *The Ritual* (2017, UK)

 ## Cultural Context